iptch/go-techbier-2024/slides/theory.md

 func createFile(p string) (int, error) {
     f, err := os.Create(p)
-    // this is how error handling is done in go if err != nil {
+    // This is how error handling is done in go if err != nil {
         return 0, err
     }
-    // this is only executed after the function returns defer f.Close()
+    // This is only executed after the function returns defer f.Close()

     return fmt.Fprintln(f, "what up")